Spa Pump Room, Hockley: History

 Robert Clay and his wife, Letitia, an ageing couple from Cheltenham, retired to Hockley in Essex, in 1838.
 The Clays, who had been users of Cheltenham's natural waters, rented a cottage in Hockley and dug a water well in its garden.
 Letitia, a chronic asthmatic, found relief in drinking the water and declared it to be medicinal; they renamed their cottage Hockley Spa Lodge.
 In order to capitalise on their discovery, and to emulate the kind of success that spas in Bath and Royal Tunbridge Wells had achieved, they sought advice from a local businessman, William Summersall, who later became the manager of the spa, on how to build a pumping room to access larger amounts of water for the wider public.
 The Clay's claimed that the water could heal asthma, indigestion, and infections of the liver, kidneys and bladder.
 On Summersall's advice, they invited Dr. A. B Granville, an author who become notable for his many books on the medicinal properties of the world's natural spas, to test the water.
 Granville was impressed and sent the samples to Sir Richard Phillips, a leading authority on natural consumables.
 It was Granville's mention of Hockley Spa in his book, The Spas of England, that brought Hockley's waters to national interest.

 The Clays appointed the London-based architect James Lockyer to design a pumping room.
-Lockyer instructed the Blackheath-based builder George Whittenbury, who was then architect to the Metropolitan Police, to execute his designs.
+Lockyer instructed the Blackheath-based builder George Whittenbury, who was a builder for the Metropolitan Police, to execute his designs.
 The building was completed in 1842.
 Lockyer designed it in the Italian style.
 Inside, there was wainscot panelling with oak features.
 The tables were made of marble and rosewood and the walls had gold leaf detailing.
 The chimney pieces were marble.
 The pump was located in a circular recess opposite the landing and was made mostly of satinwood and glass.
 It was mounted on a veined marble table and had a yellow glass handle and silver spout.
 The foundation stone was laid at the back of the pump in the head of the recess.